 For providers engaged in QI, the following program milestones are expected to be met over the course of the calendar year:

-- Project initiation: QI providers and their health systems begin work on their QI projects.
+- Project initiation: QI providers and their health systems receive reports and prescribing data.
 DHS staff and its clinical contractors will be available for ongoing support and communication including webinars and one-on-one consultation.

-DHS will run the prescribing data from the previous calendar year and generate the next set of annual prescribing reports.
+- DHS analyzes the opioid prescribing data from the previous calendar year and generates the next set of annual prescribing reports.
 During this period, DHS will also determine which sentinel measures will be subject to quality improvement for the upcoming year.
-Then, the annual cycle will resume.